DaniilZinoviev06/photoshop-2020-installer-linux/README.md

   </details>

   <details><summary>Black initial screen, create, export as</summary><br>
     Solution: Check if there is gdiplus in the library section in the configuration of Wine.
-Check that Windows 7 is chosen in the configuration<br><br>
+    <br><br>
     Alternative: edit -> preferences -> general.
 Turn off "Show Start workspace" and turn on "Use legacy New document".
 "Export as" cannot be fixed through the settings, but there is a quick export.
 I only had this problem on Fedora
   </details>